kloned/Virtual-Desktop-Grid-Switcher/Documentation/UserGuide/VirtualDesktopGridSwitcher_UserGuide.md

 Each operation Switch/Move/Always On Top/Sticky Window can be enabled/disabled separately.

-You can configure one or two sets of direction keys for Switch/Move.
+You can configure the direction keys for Switch/Move to use different keys than the arrow keys.

-You can enable number and/or F1-12 keys to switch/move to a particular desktop by number.
+You can enable number and/or F1-12 keys to switch/move to a particular desktop by number and also a set of custom keys for desktops 1-12 (it is actually possible to configure more if you directly edit the file VirtualDesktopGridSwitcher.Settings - click Apply in settings if you don't have that file).
 Note that the F1-12 keys are very commonly already assigned for other uses.

+All of the above use the same modifier key combinations for Switch/Move.

 Window Activation on Switch From Empty Desktop
 ----------------------------------------------